MK8J/semiconductorDefects/README.md

 There are a range of techniques that have been used to determine these defect properties.
 If several techniques are used, they are just comma separated.
+We also provide the ability to put in limited experimental data, and measurement conditions.
 These are recorded in the repository using the following
     abbreviation:

 1. [DLTS](https://en.wikipedia.org/wiki/Deep-level_transient_spectroscopy):
     Deep level transient spectroscopy.
 There are many variants on DLTS,